 - investigations into serious environmental pollution offences under the Act or offences associated with breaches of permit conditions relating to wastewater treatment plants.

-The EPA also performs an assessment and review function in relation to wastewater recycling schemes associated with Level 2 WWTPs, but does not directly regulate these activities.
+EPA Tasmania also performs an assessment and review function in relation to wastewater recycling schemes associated with Level 2 WWTPs, but does not directly regulate these activities.

 Local Government is also a key regulator of pollution associated sewage related issues.
 Local government regulate smaller wastewater treatment activities (<100 Kl/day), on-site treatment systems including septic tanks and the sewerage reticulation network and are the lead authority for nuisance issues associated with non- level 2 activities.